heltonmk/MailStatistics/README.md

 ##Known Issues
 1. Cached emails are not updated with Gmail (workaround implemented)
 2. Cannot read HTML content inside emails (emails with formatted text)
+3. Using mimify deprecated package to decode MIME headers (implement new solution based on email package)